Timothy Broglio: LGBT personnel in the military

 Broglio opposed the repeal of Don't Ask Don't Tell policy from 1993 to 2011 that regulated service by LGBT personnel in the U.S. military.
 In 2013, he opposed the Pentagon's granting the same benefits to same-sex married couples as to other married couples.
 He also supported the Trump administration's ban on transgender individuals serving in the military.

-Sex abuse scandal
+Views on sex abuse scandals

-In response to a letter from a military spouse complaining about a homily delivered in a base service, Broglio wrote:“There is no question that the crisis of sexual abuse by priests in the USA is directly related to homosexuality,” Broglio wrote. “[Ninety percent] of those abused were boys aged 12 and over.
-That is no longer pedophilia.”
+In response to a letter from a military spouse complaining about a homily delivered in a base service, Broglio wrote:There is no question that the crisis of sexual abuse by priests in the USA is directly related to homosexuality ...
+[Ninety percent] of those abused were boys aged 12 and over.
+That is no longer pedophilia.

-Illegal immigration
+Immigration

 In June 2025, Broglio publicly criticized the enforcement-only approach to illegal immigration and the continued erosion of legal protections.

+Greenland, boat strikes, and morality

+In 2026, in response to Donald Trump's proposal to seize Greenland by force, Broglio expressed concern.
+He noted that Greenland is a territory of Denmark and stated that service members were morally justified in refusing orders that conflicted with their consciences.
+He also criticized the strikes on boats allegedly carrying drugs in 2025, emphasizing that the "intentional killing of noncombatants" is impermissible and that orders to deliberately kill survivors who posed no immediate threat were illegal and immoral.